iPhone 11's Built-In Ultra-Wide vs. Moment Wide 18mm Lens

 One big question still prevails: is there even a point to attaching a Moment M-Series Wide Lens to the 11 or 11 Pro?
 Well, let's see.

-We've been getting many questions regarding the compatibility between the iPhone's beloved flagship model (the 11 and 11 Pro) with Moment lenses.
-This holds remarkably faithful to the M-Series Moment Wide 18mm lens, as the iPhone 11 stealthily built in its version of an ultra-wide.
-So — one big question still prevails: is there even a point to attaching a Moment Wide Lens to the 11 or 11 Pro?
+We've been getting many questions regarding the compatibility between the iPhone's beloved iPhone 11 and iPhone 11 Pro and Moment lenses.
+This holds remarkably faithful to the Moment Wide 18mm lens, as the iPhone 11 stealthily built in its version of an ultra-wide.
+So, one big question still prevails: Is there even a point to attaching a Moment Wide Lens to the 11 or 11 Pro?
 The short answer is yes.
 Yes, you do.

 Within this article, I want to review all of this and more to exemplify Moment's capabilities.
 We'll dive deep into specs and show you the difference between how it looks on the native lens versus our own.